alexdoub/Codility-Manganum-2017/README.md

 Try it out yourself at https://codility.com/programmers/task/final_turn/

-Copy pasting someone elses solution doesn't count, so try to solve it using your own problem solving skills!
+Copy pasting someone elses solution doesn't count, so try to solve it using your own problem solving skills :)